tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/条件键说明及使用示例_intl_en.md

 #### Condition key vpc:requester_vpc

-You can use the condition key `vpc:requester_vpc` to restrict user access VPC IDs.
-For more information about VPC IDs, see the Tencent Cloud product [Virtual Private Cloud](https://www.tencentcloud.com/document/product/215).
+You can use the condition key `vpc:requester_vpc` to restrict the `vpcid` of user access.
+For more information on `vpcid`, see [Virtual Private Cloud](https://www.tencentcloud.com/document/product/215).

 #### Example: restricting the VPC ID to aqp5jrc1